Integrable Non-Holonomic Constraints and Gauge Fixing in Classical Field Theory: Introduction

 \section{Introduction}

-The dynamics of classical field theories are determined by the \textit{Euler--Lagrange equations}, derived from \textit{Hamilton’s Principle of extremized action} \cite{Hamilton1834,Galley:2012hx,rothkopf2024unifyingactionprincipleclassical}.
-Crucial to the derivation of the Euler-Lagrange equations from Hamilton's Principle is the \textit{transposition rule}, which in point particle mechanics takes the form $\delta(dq/dt) = d(\delta q)/dt$.
-Flannery \cite{Flannery:2011} showed in the context of point particle mechanics that the transposition rule does not hold when general non-holonomic constraints $g_i(q,\dot q,t)=0 $ are present, but the transposition rule does hold when the non-holonomic constraints are integrable, \textit{i.e.}
+The dynamics of classical field theories are often determined by the Euler-Lagrange equations of motion, derived from Hamilton's principle\cite{Hamilton1834,Galley:2012hx,rothkopf2024unifyingactionprincipleclassical}.
+Crucial to the derivation of the Euler-Lagrange equations from Hamilton's principle is the \textit{transposition rule}, which in point particle mechanics takes the form

+where $q^i$ is the $i^{th}$ generalized coordinate of the particle.
+Flannery \cite{Flannery:2011} showed, in the context of point particle mechanics, that the transposition rule does not hold when general non-holonomic constraints $g_j(q^i,\dot q^i,t)=0$ are present, but that the transposition rule does hold when the non-holonomic constraints are integrable, \textit{i.e.}, when the non-holonomic constraints can be expressed as the total time derivative of some function $f_j(q^i,t)$ that is only dependent on the generalized coordinates $q^i$ and time $t$

 Many classical and quantum field theories exhibit gauge symmetry, a reflection of a redundancy in the fundamental degrees of freedom of the theory.
-For example, the Standard Model of particle physics is constructed using classical gauge-invariant field theories \cite{Glashow1961,Weinberg1967,Salam1968,Higgs1964,Englert1964,Guralnik1964,GellMann1964,Gross1973,Politzer1973}.
-Common gauge conditions in field theories, such as the Coulomb and Lorenz gauges, depend on the derivatives of the field.
-These gauge conditions thus impose non-holonomic constraints on the fields \cite{Henneaux:1992ig}.
-Similar to point particle mechanics, we find that the transposition rule
+For example, the Standard Model of particle physics is constructed using classical gauge-invariant field theories\cite{Glashow1961,Higgs1964,Englert1964,Guralnik1964,GellMann1964,Weinberg1967,Salam1968,Gross1973,Politzer1973}.
+Many commonly used gauges, such as the Coulomb and Lorenz gauges, are specified by gauge conditions involving derivatives of the field components.
+These gauge conditions---which are ubiquitous in the literature \cite{Dirac1964,yndurain1983qcd,Ryder_QFT,GaugeTheoriesOfTheStrongAndElectroweakInteraction,Henneaux:1992ig,Peskin:IntroQFT,Weinberg_QFT1,Weinberg_QFT2,Zee:2003mt,Srednicki:2007qs,Coleman:2018mew}---therefore impose non-holonomic constraints on the fields.

-does \emph{not} hold in general for field theories with non-holonomic constraints.
-This failure of the transposition rule thus calls into question \emph{all} results based on the use of these common gauge conditions in classical and quantum field theory.